 How much does AAA cost?

-Here’s the thing: putting an exact cost on AAA can be difficult due to their structure.
+Here’s the thing: putting an exact cost on AAA can be difficult due to its structure.
 AAA as a whole is made up of 42 clubs in various states and regions, with each maintaining its own pricing and benefits.
 That said, a “Classic” membership tends to run about $60 per year (give or take a few dollars).
 You can compare plans and pricing for your area by visiting the main AAA site and entering your zip code.

 The good news is that, regardless of what state you register your membership in, you’ll be able to enjoy the benefits across the country.
 After all, what good would a service that emphasizes hitting the open road be if it was limited to just your area?
 However, I will say that the whole “different regions” thing can be annoying when attempting to navigate the AAA site(s) or app — especially in states like California that seem to be even further separated.